Neelakurinji123/kindle-bbc-news-feeds/README.md

 # Kindle bbc news feeds

-This repo is for a bbc feeds display on old kindle 3.
+This repo is for a bbc feeds display on old kindle 3 and Paperwhite 1.

 ## Screenshots